aws/aws-advanced-go-wrapper/docs/user-guide/using-plugins/UsingTheReadWriteSplittingPlugin.md

 > [!WARNING]
 > If internal connection pools are enabled, database passwords may not be verified with every connection request.
 The initial connection request for each database instance in the cluster will verify the password, but subsequent requests may return a cached pool connection without re-verifying the password.
 This behavior is inherent to the nature of connection pools in general and not a bug with the wrapper. `<name-of-ConnectionProvider>.ReleaseResources()` can be called to close all pools and remove all cached pool connections.
 See [Internal Connection Pool Password Warning Example for Postgres](../../../examples/aws_internal_connection_pool_password_warning_postgresql_example.go) and [Internal Connection Pool Password Warning Example for MySQL](../../../examples/aws_internal_connection_pool_password_warning_mysql_example.go)

-Whenever `awsctx.setReadOnly=true` is first passed in on the same connection object, the `sql.Conn` object, the read/write plugin will internally open a new physical connection to a reader.
-After this first call, the physical reader connection will be cached for the given `sql.Conn`.
-Future calls passing `awsctx.setReadOnly=true` on the same `AwsClient` object will not require opening a new physical connection.
-However, calling `awsctx.setReadOnly=true` for the first time on a new `sql.Conn` object will require the plugin to establish another new physical connection to a reader.
+When `awsctx.setReadOnly=true` is first passed in on a `sql.Conn` object the read/write plugin will internally open a new physical connection to a reader.
+After this first call, the physical reader connection will be cached.
+Future calls passing `awsctx.setReadOnly=true` on the same `sql.Conn` object will not require opening a new physical connection.
+However, calling `awsctx.setReadOnly=true` for the first time on a new `sql.Conn` object, even one from the same `sql.DB` object, will require the plugin to establish another new physical connection to a reader.

-Due to the abstraction of go's `database/sql` library, many users may often find themselves executing queries with the `sql.DB` object. `sql.DB` is a high-level connection pool, users do not have control of using and running queries using methods on this object (such as`db.ExecContext`).
-That is, if a user were to run `db.ExecContext` multiple times, each of those times could result in creating a new connection object each time and making a new physical connection to the reader.
+Due to the abstraction of go's `database/sql` library, many users may often find themselves executing queries with the `sql.DB` object. `sql.DB` is a high-level connection pool, users do not have control of which `sql.Conn` is being used when running queries using methods on this object (such as`db.ExecContext`).
+That is, if a user were to run `db.ExecContext` multiple times, each of those times could result in creating a new connection object and making a new physical connection to the reader.

 If your application uses `sql.DB`, then you can enable internal connection pooling to improve performance.
 When enabled, the wrapper driver will maintain an internal connection pool for each instance in the cluster.
 This allows the read/write splitting plugin to reuse connections that were established by queries using `awsctx.setReadOnly=true`.